EricZimmerman/Voron24/HOWTO.md

 make menuconfig
  ```

-3. Set options per image below
+4. Q and save when prompted
-5. Q and save when prompted
+5. Run `make` to build the firmware
 6. Flash with comand below (ADJUST YOUR ID ACCORDINGLY.
 You can get it with **ls /dev/serial/by-id/** command in the shell)
 7. ???
 8. Profit